jazzband/Watson/docs/user-guide/configuration.md

 #### `options.round_to`

 Round report and log work total times up to the nearest x minutes.
-Defaults to 0 min (no rounding).
+Default rounds up to the nearest 1 minute

 ## Sample configuration file